flipflopxoxo/kotlin-ioc-container/README.md

 The DependencyProvider class also handle circular dependencies by keeping a stack of dependencies that are child dependencies while resolving the main dependency.

+##Testing
-A TDD approach is done while writing the implementation.
-Therefore, the test cases demonstrates how the DependencyManager should be used.
+A TDD approach was used while writing the implementation.
+Therefore, the test cases demonstrate how the DependencyProvider is designed to be used.